-However, it can be easy to fall into some of these sleazy online course sales tactics as it is the main way people seem to sell online, and often they produce fast results.
+However, it can be easy to fall into some of these sleazy online course sales and marketing tactics as it is the main way people seem to sell online, and often they produce fast results.
 If you become aware of the reasons behind these tactics used to promote online courses or products then hopefully you can avoid them, and choose methods to promote that sit well with your ethos.

-So now let’s explore a few common unethical sales techniques that are often used around promoting online courses…
+So now let’s explore a few common unethical online course sales and marketing techniques that are often used around promoting online courses…

 Charm online course Pricing